 The Silver Maples Difference Is The People

 It’s difficult to truly know if the retirement neighborhood and lifestyle we’re offering is a perfect fit for you or your family member.
 What makes Silver Maples so unique has nothing to do with our wonderful building, fabulous programming, or convenient amenities and services.
 The uniqueness you feel comes from the daily interactions of our staff, residents and their families, as we support one another and strive to enjoy all that life has to offer.
-Glancing through our personal stories and testimonials is a wonderful way to dig deeper and learn more.
-We hope you enjoy the personal insights shared below.

-A fantastic place with vibrant, community loving individuals who support each other.
+A fantastic place with vibrant community.
+Loving individuals who support each other.
 So many activities, and continued learning opportunities with engaged, intellectually active residents.
 I am so happy my mom lives here.